apache/rocketmq-clients/docs/design.md

 * Simple consumer: the simplest consumer, providing methods to receive messages and change invisible time for messages.
 * Pull consumer: for streaming, it allows to get route info manually and select message queues to bind for pulling message.

+### Client Identifier

+Client identifier provides indentity information for each client event within the same process.
+A typical client identifier: `macbook-pro@90009@0@2dyeb8lep`, which could be divided into 4 parts by the separator `@`.

+1. `macbook-pro`: hostname of device;
+2. `90009`: process identifier;
+3. `2`: client index within current process;
+4. `2dyeb8lep`: the unique string within process.

+>**Note**: Implementations of client identifier by different languages may vary slightly, but the uniqueness is the first principle that must be followed.

 ### Message Identifier

 Message identifer provides identity information for each message stored in broker, which means producer can not get the message identifier until it is sent out successfully.